flaneurette/SSH-Ed25519-Key-Generation-Guide/README.md

 ---

-## Step 9 - Store Keys in VeraCrypt
+## Step 9 - Store keys in veraCrypt

 Mount your `container_serverkeys.vc` and store: